Dollar gains against euro as Draghi hints at action

 The dollar was up 0.40 percent against the Japanese yen at 101.45.
 The dollar was down 0.30 percent against the Swiss franc to trade at 0.8790 francs.

-The U.S. dollar index, which measures the dollar against six major currencies, gained 0.19 percent to 79.35.
+The U.S. dollar index .DXY, which measures the dollar against six major currencies, gained 0.19 percent to 79.35.

 The Australian dollar also gained against the U.S. dollar as China's exports and imports returned to slight growth in April as orders to the United States and European Union surged, offering some positive signals for the world's second-largest economy after a weaker-than-expected start to 2014.